Henry8r8w/ML-Applied/Regression-Techniques/preprocessing/categorical_data.md

 ```
 Notes:
-- `handle_unknown='ignore'`: Prevents errors when validation data contains categories not in training data
+- `handle_unknown='ignore'`: prevents errors when validation data contains categories not in training data
-- `sparse=False`: Returns a numpy array instead of a sparse matrix
+- `sparse=False`: returns a numpy array instead of a sparse matrix

 ### Effectiveness and Considerations
 - Generally the best approach for categorical variables